astropy/astropy-APEs/APE13.rst

 implemented there, but  will need to be completed if this APE is accepted.
 `specreduce <https://github.com/crawfordsm/specreduce>`_
 also has an implementation, which can be adapted to use the framework described here.
-Similarly, visualization via the `specviz
-<https://github.com/spacetelescope/specviz>`_ package will do the same.
-Of
-course, other packages for spectroscopic analysis exist, and hopefully will also be adapted to this framework in due time.
+Of course, other packages for spectroscopic analysis exist, and hopefully will also be adapted to this framework in due time.